usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `aa17674a7f1c410017ef8324bfb555ee`
-- :material-text: **Run description:** Named entities are extracted from the titles of Wikpediapages.
-Wikipedia is used as a pivot.
+- :material-text: **Run description:** Wikipedia is used as a pivot.
 We search Wikipedia for the narrative first, for each retrieved Wikipedia page we use the title to search an anchor text index of Category B.

 ---
 #### UAbaselinkA